eustomaqua/eustomaqua.github.io/hexo-next/source/_posts/2021-03-13-LittleWomen.md

 Baby you know that I'm so into you
 More than I know I should do

 So why? why? why?
-Why should we waited?
+Why should we wait there?
 And I, I, I, I should be waiting
 Waiting for someone new
 Even though that it wasn't you

-But I know that it's, Wonderful.
+But I know that it's, wonderful.
-Incredible, Baby irrational
+Incredible, baby irrational
 I never knew it was obsessional
 And I never knew it was with you oooh...
-Baby if it's just, Wonderful.
+Baby if it's just, wonderful.
-Incredible, Baby irrational
+Incredible, baby irrational
 I never knew it was so sad, just so sad
 I'm so sorry.
 Even now I just cannot feel you feel me hmmm....hmmm....

 So why? why? why?
-Why should we waited?
+Why should we wait there?
 And I, I, I, I should be waiting
 Waiting for someone new
 Even though that it wasn't you

-But I know that it's, Wonderful.
+But I know that it's, wonderful.
-Incredible, Baby irrational
+Incredible, baby irrational
 I never knew it was obsessional
 And I never knew it was with you oooh...
-Baby if it's just, Wonderful.
+Baby if it's just, wonderful.
-Incredible, Baby irrational
+Incredible, baby irrational
 I never knew it was so sad, just so sad
 I'm so sorry.
 Even now I just cannot feel you fall

-I don't even know now.
-I'm sure you'll wait for me
-Even now I just cannot deny.
+I don't even know now I'm not sure you'll wait for me Even now I just cannot deny.
 I just hold on so tight
 Until you and I never could breathe

-Oh, Wonderful.
-Incredible, Baby irrational
+Oh, wonderful, incredible, baby irrational
 I never knew it was obsessional
-And I never knew it was with you until you tell me to Baby if it's just, Wonderful.
+And I never knew it was with you until you tell me to Baby if it's just, wonderful.
-Incredible, Baby irrational
+Incredible, baby irrational
 I never knew it was so sad, just so sad
 I'm so sorry.
 Even now I just cannot feel you feel me